Mobile menu toggle

 GIF: D. Griffin Jones/Cult of Mac

-If you open up a huge article or want to speed through a very long list, you don’t have to madly swipe up and down — and down and down.
-Just tap and hold on the gray scrollbar on the right of the screen.
-You’ll feel a little haptic click.
+If you open a huge article in Safari or want to speed through a very long list, you don’t need to madly swipe up and down — and down and down.
+Just tap and hold on the gray scrollbar on the right of your screen.
+When using this hidden iPhone gesture, you will feel a little haptic click.
 Then, you can quickly scroll up and down the page with ease.

 3. Tap on the status bar to scroll back to the top

-Tapping the status bar to jump to top
+Hidden iPhone gesture: Tapping the status bar to jump to top of a webpage in Safari.

 Tap on the status bar to jump to the top.